UniversityOfSaintThomas/Cascade_documentation/capricorn/01_site_setup.md

 #### Home Configuration

-**Each Home Configuration path points to the new site except Bottom Scripts.
+:dart: **Each Home Configuration path points to the new site except Bottom Scripts.
 This should point to the University of St. Thomas**

 -   Click Home > Edit > and change the Template to `New Instance: /_shared-capricorn/templates/Home`
 -   Make sure the Home **Default** path is `<> home`